East Ham Corporation Tramways

 East Ham tram conductor 1927

-A blow-up of the above photo, showing the conductor, by this time in a single-breasted jacket with lapels.
+An enlargement of the above photograph, showing the conductor, by this time in a single-breasted jacket with lapels.

 East Ham Trmaways Tram No 12 1930